jajinkya/Telecom-Customer-Churn-Case-Study/README.md

 # Telecom-Customer-Churn-Case-Study
 In this highly competitive market, the telecommunications industry experiences an average of 15-25% annual churn rate.
 Given the fact that it costs 5-10 times more to acquire a new customer than to retain an existing one, customer retention has now become even more important than customer acquisition.
 So in this project I have tried to predict whether customer will churn or not using some features.
-Using [dataset](https://github.com/jajinkya/Telecom-Customer-Churn-Case-Study/blob/main/telecom_churn_data.rar).
+Using this [dataset](https://github.com/jajinkya/Telecom-Customer-Churn-Case-Study/blob/main/telecom_churn_data.rar).
 There is 226 feature columns and around 100,000 obsevations are given.
+Since it is supervised binary classification problem; I have used **Precision** and **Recall** as a evaluation metrics.
+Detailed project report is [here]().